e-commerceinternational-marketing

 • Products are too expensive

 When it comes to online shopping, Spanish consumers seem to have a go-to list of websites and platforms.
-This includes:
+If you are looking for an online shopping Spain guide, knowing where locals shop is the best place to start.
+This includes major international players and local favourites.

 • Ali Express